 What different types of private equity transactions occur in your jurisdiction?
+What structures are commonly used in private equity investments and acquisitions?

 US private equity transactions may involve the acquisition by a private equity sponsor of a controlling stake in a private or public company, which is typically structured as a stock purchase, asset purchase, merger, tender offer or leveraged recapitalisation.
 Private equity sponsors may also make minority investments in public or private companies, which typically involve the purchase of common stock, preferred stock, convertible debt or equity securities, warrants or a combination of such securities.
 Private equity transactions involving the acquisition of a private or public company are generally structured as leveraged buyouts (LBOs) in which a significant amount of the purchase price is paid with the proceeds of new debt; this debt is usually secured by assets of the target and serviced from the cash flows of the target.
 In acquisitions of a public company, a private equity sponsor may engage in a going-private transaction, which typically involves a one-step merger or a tender offer followed by a merger.
 As discussed in question 4, going-private transactions subject to rule 13e-3 of the US Securities Exchange Act of 1934 generally require significantly greater disclosure than other types of private equity transactions.